HeyPuter/docs/src/FS/read.md

 An object with the following properties:

+- `path` (String) - Path to the file to read.
+Required when passing options as the only argument.
 - `offset` (Number) (optional)
 The offset to start reading from.
 - `byte_count` (Number) (required if `offset` is provided) The number of bytes to read from the offset.

 ## Return value

 A `Promise` that will resolve to a `Blob` object containing the contents of the file.

 ## Examples